Projection method for quasiperiodic elliptic equations and application to quasiperiodic homogenization: Conclusion and outlook

 \section{Conclusion and outlook}

 This paper focuses on the development of an efficient algorithm for solving quasiperiodic elliptic equations, and in particular, its application in quasiperiodic homogenization.
-We discretize the equation using the PM, leading to a linear system through tensor-vector-index conversion, and provide a rigorous convergence analysis showing spectral accuracy.
+We discretize the equation using the PM, leading to a linear system through tensor-vector-index conversion, and provide a rigorous convergence analysis showing {polynomial accuracy (which, for analytic solutions, can achieve spectral accuracy)}.
 To reduce computational costs, we propose a compressed storage scheme and use the C-PCG iteration with a diagonal preconditioner.
 Memory analysis and complexity analysis are provided to assess the algorithm's efficiency.
 We apply our algorithm to solve quasiperiodic elliptic equations and compute the homogenized coefficients of a multiscale quasiperiodic PDE.
 Numerical results demonstrate the effectiveness of our algorithm, showing it successfully avoids the Diophantine approximation error and further validates the theoretical results.

 In the future, we plan to extend our method to other PDEs with quasiperiodic coefficients, such as parabolic and wave equations.
 Moreover, we will conduct a detailed convergence analysis of the PM for quasiperiodic PDEs to deepen understanding of its theoretical properties.
 Finally, we aim to adapt the PM for nonlinear homogenization problems, addressing new challenges and computational strategies.
 All these projects will not only enhance the theoretical foundation of our method but also contribute to its practical application in quasiperiodic PDEs.